de-odex/dg-drummania-skin/README.md

 # Drum Game drummania skin

-This is a skin for [Drum Game](https://github.com/Jumprocks1/drum-game) that mimics drummania as closely as possible.
+This is a skin for [Drum Game](https://github.com/Jumprocks1/drum-game) that mimics GITADORA drummania (post-Matixx) as closely as possible.

 ![Preview](preview.png?raw=true)